phith0n/zkar/README.md

    --help, -h  show help (default: false)
 ```

-For example, you can dump the payload CommonsBeanutils3 from Ysoserial like:
+For example, you are able to dump the payload CommonsBeanutils3 from Ysoserial like:

 ```shell
 $ go run main.go dump -f "$(pwd)/testcases/ysoserial/CommonsBeanutils3.ser"
 ```

 [![asciicast](https://asciinema.org/a/Zlrg1yAghjgauGlogwmbF5vP5.svg)](https://asciinema.org/a/Zlrg1yAghjgauGlogwmbF5vP5)

-## Test
+## 🛠 Tests

 ZKar is a well-tested tool that passed all Ysoserial generated gadgets parsing and rebuilding tests.
 It means that
 gadget generating by Ysoserial can be parsed by ZKar, and parsed struts can be converted back into bytes string which is